jeremytammik/tbc/a/1956_outer_walls.md

 twitter:

- the #RevitAPI  @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon

-Returning once again to freshen up a few of our favourite recurring topics:

-RevitLookup update, filtering for multiple built-in categories, retrieving all outer walls
+RevitLookup update, filtering for multiple built-in categories and considerations retrieving all outer walls in the #RevitAPI  @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon

 Freshening up a few of our favourite recurring topics &ndash; RevitLookup update